Introduction to Amines – Compounds Containing Nitrogen

 A reverse reaction can occur between ammonia and the salt.
 It is illustrated in the above reaction.

-We can get primary amines when nitriles are reduced with lithium aluminium hydride.
+We can get primary amines when nitriles are reduced with lithium aluminum hydride.
 This method is mainly used for the preparation of amines which contains one carbon atom more than the starting amine.

-From the above discussion, students would have gained some understanding on the basic concepts of amines but to know more about the uses and chemical and physical properties of amines stay tuned with Byju’s.
+From the above discussion, students would have gained some understanding of the basic concepts of amines but to know more about amines, chemical and physical properties of amines register with BYJU’S.